TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins.md

 #### Plugin Bundles (Remote)

-The plugin source code and associated configuration is bundled into a zip file and uploaded to a remote webserver.
-These types of plugins are termed *plugin bundles*.
-Tyk Gateway will download, extract, cache and execute plugin bundles from the remote webserver for each of the configured phases of the API request / response lifecycle.
+The plugin source code and associated configuration are bundled into a zip file and uploaded to a remote webserver.
+Multiple plugins can be stored in a single *plugin bundle*.
+Tyk Gateway will download the plugin bundle from the remote webserver and then extract, cache and execute plugins for each of the configured phases of the API request / response lifecycle.
 For further details on plugin bundles and how to configure them, please refer to the [plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) page.

 #### gRPC Plugins (Remote)